Launch an FTP site on Windows Server (Intra)

 Right-click Sites and select Add FTP Site.

-Set the FTP site name arbitrarily.
-Physical Path specifies the folder path for FTP that you created previously.
+Set the FTP site name to arbitrary.
+For Physical Path, specify the folder path for FTP that you created earlier.

-Since authentication is required for accounts, check only "Basic".
+Since authentication is mandatory for the account, check only "Basic".

-When you return to the IIS management screen, double-click FTP IP Address and Domain Restrictions to open it.
-Here you can limit the IP address of the PC you can connect to.
+When you return to the IIS Shopify admin, double-click FTP IP Address and Domain Restrictions to open it.
+Here you can limit the IP addresses of the PCs you can connect to.
 This setting is optional.

 Next, open FTP Authorization Rules.
 Here you can limit who can connect.

-You can set it arbitrarily, but only FtpUser is available via FTP.
+You can do it arbitrarily, but only FtpUser can access it by FTP.

 Firewall settings

-Configure the firewall so that ftp can access it from outside the server.
-For basic authentication without SSL, add rules because standard firewall settings do not allow access.
+Configure the firewall settings to allow FTP access from outside the server.
+For basic authentication without SSL, add a rule because it is not accessible with standard firewall settings.

-From Server Manager, select the Tools menu and choose Windows Firewall with added security.
+From Server Manager, select the Tools menu and select Windows Firewall with Advanced Security.

 Select Ports.

-Select TCP and set the number of ports to 21.
+Select TCP and set the port number to 21.

 - Type ftp to start using the FTP command

-- Connect to server with "open <server name>"
+- Connect to the server with "Open < Server Name >"

-- "ls" command displays a list of files and folders in the root folder
+- Use the "ls" command to display a list of files and folders in the root folder